 Holly Young

 She transformed the quills, along with leather and feathers, into a lavish purse imagined for the catwalk.
-At the market, her extraordinary artwork caught the eye of Jill Ahlberg Yohe, Mia’s associate curator of Native American art.
+At the market, her extraordinary artwork caught the eye of Jill Ahlberg Yohe, Mia’s former associate curator of Native American art.
 Snared, more like it.
 Like an eagle surveys a fox eyeing a hare, Young noted Ahlberg Yohe circling back multiple times to examine the purse.
 When Ahlberg Yohe approached her to praise it, Young felt euphoric.
 Before long, a purchase was brewing.
 Three members of the Friends of the Institute—Maria Eggemeyer, Maria Wagner Reamer, and Therese M. Blaine—generously opened their own pocketbooks to secure the purse for the museum’s collection.

 Raised in Fort Yates, North Dakota., and now living in Bismarck, Young wasn’t sure the artist life was for her.
 In times of doubt, the rich art legacy of her Dakota ancestors sustains her.
 Now, she hopes to be a bridge for future artists—her 12-year-old daughter, Inyan, for instance.
 “She has finally got into art herself,” she says.
 “She is such a huge part of my art journey.
 I feel like it’ll bring us closer.”